Thomastienn/uni-assistant/README.md

 ## Matrix
 ### Usage
 * Input need first number is the number of rows.
 After that is the matrix with space between
+* Every function is returning a new copy matrix or a value.

 **Input:**
 ```